aviatoali/KibbleLib/README.md

 [![License](https://img.shields.io/cocoapods/l/KibbleLib.svg?style=flat)](https://cocoapods.org/pods/KibbleLib)
 [![Platform](https://img.shields.io/cocoapods/p/KibbleLib.svg?style=flat)](https://cocoapods.org/pods/KibbleLib)

+Bits and pieces (get it?
+Kibbles and bits? :D...sorry, I'm better than this) of extensions and utils that have been gathered over time to make future apps and projects more convenient.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.